 They’re being operated by the peeps at Olympic Studios, who already run two boutique cinemas in Barnes & Battersea.
 And luxury aside, the thing that makes the Olympic-operated screens great is the sound.
 Here, they’ve installed some “recording-studio-quality” speakers that can both shake the earth and make a single perfect pin-drop.
 Such is their dedication to the decibels, they’ve even sourced popcorn bags that don’t rustle.

 There’s food on demand, a membership scheme, and a cocktail bar underpinning it all for pre/post drinks.
-And thanks to the fact that it’ll have its own unique entrance on Duke Street, it’ll be open well past the store’s own trading hours.
+And thanks to the fact that it has its own unique entrance on Duke Street, it’s open well past the store’s own trading hours.

-NOTE: The Cinema at Selfridges is open now.
+NOTE: The Cinema at Selfridges is open daily, 12-11pm.
 You can book tickets, and see the current lineup at their website right HERE.

 The Cinema at Selfridges | 400 Oxford Street, W1A 1AB

 Fancy something to eat while you’re there?
 Check out the Brasserie of Light